dudintv/dudin.tv/content/articles/vizrt-script-1.md

 End Sub
 ```
 <details><summary>Show answer</summary>
 	It's just simple effect of blinking.
-Object reveals in a flash and smootthly hides in 50 frames (by alpha).
+Object reveals in a flash and smoothly hides in 50 frames (by alpha).
 </details>

 ## Homework